 However, it also the most expensive flour.
 If you are willing to pay a little more, you are guaranteed a quality flour that replicates the taste of traditional baked goods.

 The other drawback of Cup4Cup is the allergens it contains.
 If you cannot have dairy or corn, King Arthur Measure-for-Measure seems to be a good runner up.
+In fact, KA performs better in recipes that need to spread, such as pancakes made with gluten-free flour.

 Another option is to forgo a gluten free flour mix and bake with almond flour or almond meal, which has a sweet nutty flavor, low in carbs, and high in protein.